How to reduce supplier carbon emissions

 The benefits for suppliers

 For suppliers that are still in the early stages and lack the know-how, consider running information-sharing sessions such as webinars.
-Point suppliers toward third-party services that can help them get started, like the free-to-use Business Carbon Calculator.
+You can use Normative’s Carbon Network to accelerate the process of collecting data from your suppliers.

 Net zero is an ongoing process.
 Make sure to follow up with suppliers at least yearly.